-4.3.3 Stopping Engine:
+3.3.3 Stopping Engine:

 Lock the drive levers in "park brake" position, disengage PTO, and position transmission to neutral.
 Place the throttle control midway between the "slow" and "fast" positions.
-Allow the engine to run a minimum of 15 seconds.
+Allow the engine to run a minimum of 15 seconds and turn the key to the "Off" position.